01000001-01001110/Dough-Jo-Sourdough-Manager/README.md

 ### Common Questions

 **Q: Why can't I sync my data across devices?**
 A: Dough Jo keeps all data local for privacy.
 Use the CSV export feature to transfer data between devices.
+I am working on this feature now.

 **Q: How do I backup my starter data?**
 A: Go to Settings → Export Data to create a CSV file of all your starters and feeding history.
+I am working on this feature now.

 **Q: The feeding calculator seems wrong.
 What should I do?**
 A: Please report this with your starter weight, desired hydration, and flour type so we can investigate.